moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 Also include the public URL for your deployed application in the README.md file, e.g. the URL to access the deployed application on Heroku.
 Once you have done these things, follow the instructions for the submission process after this unit.

-Project proposal available under: [https://github.com/epfl-extension-school/capstone-proposal-wad-c5-s1-2995-2047](https://github.com/epfl-extension-school/capstone-proposal-wad-c5-s1-2995-2047).
+Project proposal available under [this dedicated repository](https://github.com/epfl-extension-school/capstone-proposal-wad-c5-s1-2995-2047).

-## Project overview
+## Overview

 Working as a lawyer, we are constantly questioning our software and looking for the unicorn CRM which is both complete enough yet intuitive enough.
 [There](https://www.coradis.ch) [are](https://www.winjur.com/features.php) [many](https://fr.timesensor.ch) [options](https://www.clio.com/uk/) [on](https://www.microsoft.com/fr-ch/microsoft-365/sharepoint/collaboration) [the](https://www.vertec.com/ch/) [market](https://www.sergroup.com/de/ecm-software.html), though none that satisfied me.
 So I decided to build my own, which could serve as a template for a full-fledged tool for lawfirms.